 Now try to connect your Xbox one to Xbox Live.

-On your keyboard, press Windows key + R key together to open a Run box.
+1) On your keyboard, press the Windows logo key + R key together to invoke the Run box.

-On Gerenal pane, set its Startup type to be Automatic from the drop-down menu.
+4) On Gerenal pane, set its Startup type to Automatic from the drop-down menu.

 Then click Apply > OK to save your settings.